andreeeeaaaaas/my-digital-space/_notes/On being a junior.md

 Lastly, and what felt most important to me: **your creative profession is not the sole measure of your creativity.**

 Whilst they obviously overlap, it's important now more than ever to keep some parts of your creative self separated from an industry that announces 'designers are dead',  every other week.
-Hearing that messaging constantly is objectively not good for morale or inspiration.
+Hearing that messaging constantly is objectively not good for inspiration, or morale.

-But if you can successfully insulate parts of the core part of your creative self, it can exist whether the industry validates it or not.
+But if you can successfully insulate the core part of your creative self, it can exist whether the industry validates it or not.